Achaemenid coinage: Darics and Sigloi

 Contemporary depiction of an Achaemenid king, here killing a Greek hoplite.
-Impression of a cylinder seal, engraved circa 500 BC–475 BC, at the time of Xerxes I. Metropolitan Museum of Art.
+Impression of a cylinder seal, engraved circa 500–475, at the time of Xerxes I. Metropolitan Museum of Art.

-Archer type of Herakles on a late 6th - early 5th century coin of Cyprus (Apadana hoard, left), and archer type on an Achaemenid Type II Siglos (right).
+Archer type of Herakles on a late-6th- to early-5th-century coin of Cyprus (Apadana hoard, left), and archer type on an Achaemenid Type II Siglos (right).

 The "archer" type used in Achaemenid coinage may have been derived from similar and contemporary images on Greek coinage, in particular those of Herakles shooting arrows.
 The adaptation of this design for the illustration of the Achaemenid king or hero on the obverse may have been meant as a way to glorify the king, in way a which was easily understandable to the Hellenized people in the Western areas of the Achaemenid Empire, who minted the Achaemenid coinage and to whom this coinage was mainly destined as a currency.
-Other depictions of the king as an archer (for example shooting from his charriot) are also known from Sumerian art, so this representation would also have been natural to subjects in the Achaemenid realm as well.
+Other depictions of the king as an archer (for example shooting from his chariot) are also known from Sumerian art, so this representation would also have been natural to subjects in the Achaemenid realm as well.
 The "archer" type of Type II, less hieratic and rigid than the traditional Achaemenid illustration of the bust of the king on Type I, may represent the fusion of the Eastern conception of the King as a royal hunter, and the Western conception of the King as a hero, and designed to represent the Achaemenid king as an Olympian contestant in a propaganda effort towards the West.
 These depictions also imply that the Achaemenids were the first ever to illustrate the person of their king on coinage.